ironhack-labs/lab-javascript-basic-algorithms/README.md

 **The logic behind this:**

 1. Find the sum as we did in the first exercise (or how about reusing the function `sumNumbers()`?)
-2. Take that sum and divide it by the number of elements in the array.
+2. Divide that sum by the number of elements in the array.

 <br>